--You, Black Knight, have to go from house to house and count the number of divorces happened during this years.
-Instead you, White Knight have to go from house to house and try to understand the leading cause of divorce.
+-You, Black Knight, have to go from house to house and count the number of divorces that happened during these years.
+Instead you, White Knight, yes you!
+You have to go from house to house and try to understand the leading cause of divorce.

 After one year research the Knights come back to the King with the required information:

 Black Knight: “Oh my King, during those years 200,000 divorces happened”

 White Knight: “Oh my King, the leading cause of divorce is the marriage”